Augustseverinandersen/Assignment3-Pretrained-CNNs/README.md

 # Assignment 3 – Pretrained CNNs - Using pretrained CNNs for image classification
 ## Contribution
-The code in this assignment is inspired from the class notebooks, and from [Vijayabhaskar J] (https://vijayabhaskar96.medium.com/tutorial-on-keras-flow-from-dataframe-1fd4493d237c).
+The code in this assignment is inspired from the class notebooks, and from [Vijayabhaskar J](https://vijayabhaskar96.medium.com/tutorial-on-keras-flow-from-dataframe-1fd4493d237c).
 All comments have been written by me.
-The data used in this assignment is gathered from [Rashmi Margani] (https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset), the Kaggle dataset author.
+The data used in this assignment is gathered from [Rashmi Margani](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset), the Kaggle dataset author.
 The dataset consists of 106 thousand images in 15 different categories.
 The data is split up into three JSON files for train, test, and validation, and three folders containing the images, also split into train, test, and validation.
 The images are gathered from Indian e-commerce websites.

 This assignment used the pretrained convolutional neural network VGG16 *find link to VGG16*